NorryYing/cardinality-dissertation-code/README.md

 ### 2.1 Sparse Portfolio Optimization

-The portfolio problem is based on the mean-variance portfolio model.
-The sparse version adds a cardinality constraint so that at most (K) assets can be selected.
+The portfolio optimization problem is based on the mean-variance portfolio model.
+The sparse version adds a cardinality constraint so that at most K assets can be selected.

-Planned methods:
+The implemented methods are:

 * No-sparsity mean-variance portfolio model
-* Gurobi MIP / MIQP cardinality-constrained portfolio model
+* Gurobi cardinality-constrained portfolio model
 * Genetic Algorithm heuristic
 * Simulated Annealing heuristic

-The Gurobi model is used as the main solver-based method because it can model the hard cardinality constraint directly with binary variables.
+The Gurobi model is used as the main solver-based benchmark because it can model the hard cardinality constraint directly using binary variables.

-The heuristic methods are used as comparison methods because they can search for good sparse portfolios without solving the full MIP / MIQP model exactly.
+The Genetic Algorithm and Simulated Annealing methods are used as heuristic comparison methods.
+They search over sparse asset subsets and then evaluate each selected subset through the corresponding restricted portfolio optimization problem.

 ### 2.2 Sparse Linear Regression / Feature Selection

 The sparse regression problem aims to fit a regression model using only a limited number of features.

-Planned methods:
+The implemented methods are:

 * Ordinary least squares without sparsity
+* LASSO
 * Gurobi MIQP best subset selection
-* LASSO
 * Iterative Hard Thresholding

-The Gurobi MIQP model is used as the main solver-based method because it directly controls the number of selected features.
+The Gurobi MIQP model is used as the direct hard-cardinality benchmark because it controls the number of selected features explicitly through binary variables.

-LASSO is used as an (L_1) relaxation baseline.
+LASSO is used as an L1 relaxation baseline.

-IHT is used as a hard-thresholding method because it directly keeps a (k)-sparse solution during the algorithm.
+Iterative Hard Thresholding is used as a hard-thresholding method because it directly keeps a K-sparse solution during the algorithm.

 ---